fvollmer/SIP-Heating-Gateway/README.md

 ## Hardware
 You don't need any special hardware for this.
 The raspberry pi will just toggle one of the GPIO PINs (see `/opt/heatingControl/controlheating` for details).

 The author of this project wants to switch a 12V relay and has designed a hat for this task.
-This hat is designed to take quite a bit of abuse like e.g. short circuit, reverse power, ESD etc. and supports 5-24V with up to 1.5A (depending on the power supply).
-In practice it should also tolerate higher voltages and currents, but you probably want to check the schematic and datasheets to learn about the limits.
+This hat is designed to take quite a bit of abuse like e.g. short circuit, reverse power, ESD etc. and can supply 5-24V with up to 1.5A from an external power supply.
+In practice it should also tolerate higher voltages and currents, but you probably want to check the schematic and datasheets to push the limits.

 The hardware is designed to fit nicely into a HighPi Case, which has all necessary cutouts and can be mounted on a wall.